royqh1979/QComicViewer/README.md

 # QComicViewer
-A Simple Comic Viewer based on Qt
+A Light-weight Comic Viewer based on Qt

+Functions:
+ - Folder/RAR/zip archives support
+ - Display two pages in one